-Recreational shark harvest in 2014 was estimated at 152 sharks of all species in Southeast Alaska and 559 sharks in Southcentral Alaska.
+Recreational shark harvest in 2014 (the most recent year for which estimates are available) was estimated at 152 sharks of all species in Southeast Alaska and 559 sharks in Southcentral Alaska.
 The precision of these estimates is low; the Southeast estimate has a CV of 48% and the Southcentral estimate has a CV of 39%.
 The statewide charter logbook program also required reporting of the number of salmon sharks kept and released in the charter fishery.
 Charter anglers are believed to account for the majority of the recreational salmon shark harvest.
 The 2013 reported charter harvest from logbooks was three salmon sharks in Southeast Alaska and four salmon sharks in Southcentral Alaska.